Dancing in the Moonlight (It's Caught Me in Its Spotlight)

+Critical reception

+Upon its release, Jim Evans of Record Mirror called it "pure Lizzy" with "nice sax backing", "clear Lynott vocals" and an "excellent wailing guitar break".
+He concluded that it "should be a hit".
+Ian Birch, writing for Melody Maker, noted that the "depth charge bass line welds his Phil Lynott song together, while John Helliwell overlays some effectively restrained sax."

 Covers

 The Smashing Pumpkins covered the song for various live performances, turning the originally upbeat, overlaid melody of the original into a slow paced acoustic tune; it was recorded as B-side of the single "Disarm".
 British indie pop singer-songwriter Diana Vickers covered the song as the first of several covers used as teasers leading up to the release of her second studio album.

 In 2012 the English indie rock band Alt-J released a mash up of "Dancing in the Moonlight" for the compilation album, The Saturday Sessions from The Dermot O'Leary Show.
 Later it was recorded at Spotify Studios NYC and released as part of their Spotify Singles project in 2017.

 In 2017 British singer Josh Dally released a reworked acoustic ballad version of the song.

 The American band Cannons released a dream pop-inspired cover in November 2023 as the final track on their Heartbeat Highway album.